Project WildRange

 A Story of Recovery, Resilience, and Hope . . .

 An expanding protected landscape born from the vision of a multi-partner initiative, the Corridor will ultimately reconnect fragmented lands stretching from Addo Elephant National Park to the Great Fish River Nature Reserve—a region once freely traversed by elephant, rhino, lion, cheetah, and countless other species.
-At full scale, the Corridor will encompass more than 800,000 hectares / 2,000,000 acres, restoring connectivity to one of the most important biodiversity landscapes in southern Africa.
+At full scale, the Corridor will encompass millions of hectares, restoring connectivity to one of the most important biodiversity landscapes in southern Africa.

 For centuries, the Eastern Cape has been segmented and degraded by fencing, farming, and development.
 These practices: